 Urinary tract, kidney or waterworks problems are very common affecting both sexes.
 Kidney stones can cause immerse pain and blood in the urine.
 Kidney stones can cause pain and also stop the kidneys from draining in the bladder by blocking the ureters resulting in what is called hydronephrosis.
 If renal hydronephrosis is left untreated can result in scaring ..

 Private scan of the Kidneys, Bladder and Prostate.

 Fully Qualified NHS Consultant Sonographers.

 Harley Street, London

-Reasons for having a private kidney scan include:
+Reasons for having a urinary tract scan include:

 For this scan, you need to have a full bladder and it is therefore required that you drink 1lt (2 pints of water) 1 hr before the scan.

-What should I expect during the ultrasound examination?
+What should I expect during the ultrasound scan?

-Before t,he scan our sonographer will explain the examination procedure.
-You will be asked to lie on the examination couch and exposed part of your abdomen.
+Before the scan, our sonographer will explain the examination procedure.
+You will be asked to lie on the examination couch exposed part of your abdomen.
 We will put a little bit of gel on your skin and a small ultrasound probe will be used to obtain images of your internal organs.
 During and after the examination our sonographer will explain the findings and an ultrasound report will be issued to take away with you.